 We will always act in the best interest of the child.

 This document forms part of the integrated safeguarding portfolio and should be read alongside:

-- The Stowe Valley MAT: Trust Safeguarding Policy; - The Stowe Valley MAT: Managing Allegations Against Adults Working within the Trust Policy; - DfE Keeping Children Safe in Education September 2020; - Working Together to Safeguard Children July 2018 - Local arrangements for safeguarding, Warwickshire Safeguarding Children Partnership; - The Children Act 1989 and 2004; - The Children and Social Work Act 2017; - The Education Act 2002; - School behaviour policy.
+- Stowe Valley MAT: Trust Safeguarding Policy. - Stowe Valley MAT: Managing Allegations against adults working within the Trust policy. - Stowe Valley MAT: Code of Conduct - DfE, Keeping Children Safe in Education (September 2021). - Working Together to Safeguard Children (July 2018). - Local arrangements for safeguarding, Warwickshire Safeguarding Children Partnership. - The Children Act 1989 and 2004. - The Children and Social Work Act 2017. - The Education Act 2002. - Our school behaviour policy.